Search engine is loading. Please wait…

 Mountain and remote driving

-If your trip includes the Andes, Patagonia, or the Atacama, prepare for sharp bends, steep gradients, strong wind, and long gaps between services.
-Download offline maps, keep water in the car, and never let fuel run too low in isolated areas.
+If your route includes the Andes, Patagonia or the Atacama, expect sharp bends, steep gradients, strong winds and long gaps between services.
+Download offline maps, carry water, keep your phone charged and refuel whenever you have the chance.

 Practical driving advice and safety